7028 - HISTOLOGY AND EMBRIOLOGY

 Learning assessment will be done by multiple choice tests that include all topics of the course, Embryology included.

 Those who pass the test (all partial progress tests, or the global test at the end of course, at the end of May) have to pass the test of Microscopy.
 Progress tests that have been failed may be repated in June and July.
 From September onwards, multiple choice tests cover all topics of the program.

-With current policies, in the last 10 years about 90% of students passed the exam with marks medium to high in the first summer session in June, immediately after the conclusion of the course.
+With current policies, in the last 10 years about 90% of students passed the exam with marks medium to high in the first summer session, immediately after the conclusion of the course.

 other compatible textbooks: